joelparkerhenderson/ways-of-working/README.md

 Favor shortcuts such as symbols, hashtags, emojis, etc. Example: "+1" means "I agree", "#todo" means "For our TODO list", and a green-checkmark emoji means "Done".

+Prefer using topic channels over direct messaging, because topic channels can help more people, in more ways, over more timelines.

 [More…](doc/chat/index.md)